AlexandreCarlton/ycmd-docker/README.md

 ## Caveats

-You will not be able to jump to a file that is located only inside the container, as Vim will not be able to find it in the host filesystem.
+You will not be able to jump to a file that is located only inside the container, as your editor will not be able to find it in the host filesystem.